Published by Carl Hedinger. Last Updated on September 20, 2023.

-If you’re planning a winter visit, all three of these following places offer great skiing options.
+If you’re planning a winter visit, all three places offer great skiing and snow tubing options.
 They technically surround town but we still consider them among the best things to do in Banner Elk!

 If you’re looking for the highest ski area in the Eastern US, Beech Mountain at Beech Mountain Resort is the place for you.
 The peak elevation reaches 5,506 feet, and they have 17 trails for all skiers.